-Because I danced to the Nutcracker and used to perform an imaginary role of Schéharazade in my room (I secretly really loved the ballet: not something you admitted to at the school I went to), when I was nine, my mother took me to see Coppélia.
-What was to have been a magical night at the theatre though, was me, mortified; slumped in my seat at the sissifying shame of being a boy – a ‘ponce’ – at the ballet.
-Deep down I was thrilled, but watched the stage in mortified paralysis, slumped in my seat with embarrassed, feverish cheeks.
+What was to have been a magical night at the theatre though, was in fact me, mortified; slumped in my seat at the deeply sissifying shame of being a boy – a ‘ponce’ – at the ballet.
+Somewhere deep down, as I watched the action onstage, I was thrilled; ecstatic, but in my basic being I just watched the stage throughout in a mortified paralysis; slouched agonizingly in my seat: dying, with glandular, redly feverish cheeks.

-Superficially similar to Guerlain’s Chamade, Rouge has far more self-composure.
-Where the former has an almost embarrassing sincerity (the most ‘in love’ of all perfumes), Rouge is the same woman twenty years later: richer, harder, yet still incredibly beautiful.
+Where the former has an almost limpid, embarrassing sincerity (Chamade is probably the most ‘in love’, in many senses, of all perfumes), Rouge has more fortitude, is real flesh and blood.
+She is perhaps the same woman twenty, thirty, forty years later: richer, harder, more mature and more experienced, careworn; yet still undeniably beautiful.